[playht_player width=”100%” height=”175″ voice=”Richard (en-US)”]

 These are some of the biggest lessons I’ve learned as I reflect back on nearly a decade in entrepreneurship and personal growth.
 It’s been a wild ride, and I wouldn’t trade it for the world.

 If this connected with you, my brand new book, The Leap of Your Life: How to Redefine Risk, Quit Waiting For ‘Someday,’ and Live Boldly, was designed to help you make your next bold decision, overcome fear, and never wake up with regret.Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.